 Along with the original petition for divorce, it is not uncommon for a petitioner to file a request for temporary orders along with the petition.
 They are often requested in the initial pleading, and their purpose is to put restrictions on how the parties should behave during the divorce proceeding.
 These can include visitation rights, conservatorship of the children, child support, who will have access to the marital home, bills, etc. A petitioner can have the advantage here because they will have more time to prepare for the hearing versus the respondent.
 A petitioner can also ask for a Temporary Restraining Order (TRO) which can help prevent the other party from hiding assets.
 A TRO is binding on your spouse and can help deter these behaviors.
 A petitioner has the advantage to prepare for both a temporary order hearing and a temporary restraining order.

 Most family and divorce law cases will not make it to trial, this is because most cases will settle in mediation before the case goes to trial.
-While it is the most cost-efficient method to settle outside of court, there is a small percentage of cases that do end up in a trial.
+While it is the most cost-efficient method to settle outside of court, there are a small percentage of cases that do end up in a trial.
 If you are a petitioner in a case this can have a significant impact on what trial strategy is used.
-A petitioner gets to present their case before the judge first, to which a respondent will have to counter-argue, and put on their case second.
+A petitioner gets to present their case before the judge first, to which a respondent will have to counter-argue and put on their case second.

-If you are unable to file first in a divorce proceeding, a person should not worry too much because you will still able to fully present your case in the divorce process.
+If you are unable to file first in a divorce proceeding, a person should not worry too much because you will still be able to fully present your case in the divorce process.
 You have the right to counterpetition and present your arguments before the court.
 However, if you are persistent in filing first you should keep in mind the advantages you will be entitled to in preparing your case against the respondent.
 Also, you should be aware of the cost you will incur with the initial process of filing and service of process.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”